read more

 Damline

-Cascolero’s dam, Joy III, produced a licensed stallion right away in her first breeding effort.
+His dam, Joy III, produced a licensed stallion right away with her first foal - Cascolero.
 His second dam, C-Belladonna, is dam to the licensed stallion Conthadini (ex.
-C-Joker) and a full sister to Bella Donna, a highly successful international horse, first with Meredith Michaels-Beerbaum (GER) and later with Hamad Ali Mohammed (QAT).
+C-Joker) and a full sister to Bella Donna, a highly successful international horse, at first with Meredith Michaels-Beerbaum (GER) and later with Hamad Ali Mohammed (QAT).
 Nine-year-old, she finished third in the Aachen grand prix and was nominated for the London Olympics in 2012.
 She won the 2013 Nations Cup at Hickstead (GBR) and the 1.55m class at Thermal (USA), came second in the Vienna (AUT) leg of the Global Tour and fourth in der Global Tour at Cannes (FRA).
 His third dam, Orlis I, has eight sport horse offspring, the majority of them with international placings under their girth.

 The mare family 7126 is renowned for a great number of extraordinary offspring.
 The stallions Acord I and II, Acobat I and II and Burggraf had a major influence on the Holsteiner breed in earlier times and also today stallions such as Charisma, Casalido, Conthadini and now Cascolero represent the family in modern sport horse breeding.